-2.9 Start Procedure
+2.10 Start Procedure

-2.9.1 Each event:
+2.10.1 Each event:

-- a) Must use a clutch start, - b) Must be preceded by a sighting lap and a warm-up lap, unless otherwise advised by Race Direction - 2.9.2 Any competitor who does not complete the warm-up lap must start the event from pit lane. - 2.9.3 All competitors must, in relation to the start of any event, comply with directions issued by, and under the authority of, the Starter.
-For such purposes the Starter, on the instructions of a key official, may: - a) Delay a start, - b) Direct a re-start, - c) Direct a competitor to start from: - The back of the starting grid, - ii) The pit lane, - iii) The rear of the field, or - iv) Such other position as shall be required for the safe, fair and orderly start of the event. - d) Exclude a competitor who is late for the start. - 2.9.4 The method of starting will be as prescribed by the Final Instructions. - 2.9.5 The start of a race occurs when the order to start is given.
+- a) Must use a clutch start, - b) Must be preceded by a sighting lap and a warm-up lap, unless otherwise advised by Race Direction - 2.10.2 Any competitor who does not complete the sighting lap for a media grid, must have their motorcycle wheeled to the grid on the instruction of the officials.
+They must not enter the grid until the pit exit is open.
+Failure to present the motorcycle on the media grid position prior to the close of pit exit will result in the competitor starting the race from rear of grid or pit exit. - 2.10.3 Any competitor who does not complete the warm-up lap must start the event from pit lane. - 2.10.4 All competitors must, in relation to the start of any event, comply with directions issued by, and under the authority of, the Starter.
+For such purposes the Starter, on the instructions of a key official, may: - a) Delay a start, - b) Direct a re-start, - c) Direct a competitor to start from: - i) The back of the starting grid, - ii) The pit lane, - iii) The rear of the field, or - iv) Such other position as shall be required for the safe, fair and orderly start of the event. - d) Exclude a competitor who is late for the start. - 2.10.5 The method of starting will be as prescribed by the Final Instructions.

+2.10.6 The start of a race occurs when the order to start is given.

-2.10 Warm Up-Lap
+2.11 Warm Up-Lap